stephenhouser/stephenhouser.github.io/_posts/projects/2006-01-20-big-brother-traffic-light.md

 built around a Dallas Semiconductor DS2408 8 way addressable switch.

-**Wall Wart and Telephone Jacks $10-$15 (maybe), these might be in a well-stocked junk box** These are more or less in the miscelaneous parts section.
+**Wall Wart and Telephone Jacks $10-$15 (maybe), these might be in a well-stocked junk box** These are more or less in the miscellaneous parts section.
 12V DC "wall wart" power supplies are easily found, as are old telephone jacks, and a 12V buzzer could always be gotten at RadioShack.
 As well as wire, how could you live without a pile of wire at your house